SpongeBob SquarePants: Other

-Allegations of declining quality
+Perceived decline in quality

-Various media outlets including MSN, The A.V.
-Club, and Vulture have reported that SpongeBobs popularity declined following the release of the 2004 film and Hillenburg's departure as showrunner.
-In 2012, MSN cited a post on Encyclopedia SpongeBobia, a Fandom-hosted wiki, which said that many fans felt the series had "jumped the shark" following the release of The SpongeBob SquarePants Movie and that online fansites were becoming "deserted."
+Critics' reviews of early SpongeBob episodes praised the show for its surreal humor and wit.
+However, in the mid-to-late 2000s, the tone and emphasis of the show began to change.
+Some media outlets including MSN, The A.V.
+Club, and Vulture commented on the show's perceived decline in quality, following the release of The SpongeBob SquarePants Movie in 2004 and Hillenburg's departure as showrunner.
+In 2012, MSN cited a post on Encyclopedia SpongeBobia, a Fandom-hosted wiki, which said that many fans felt the series had "jumped the shark" following the release of the film and that online fansites were becoming "deserted".